hjicks/ga-sd/trello.md

 ![trello menu image](https://images.ctfassets.net/rz1oowkt5gyp/4BSwU9OXElIA0ADMu3Yiwr/3deb2a26d6a874f33ac822cf02e6a24b/ch1_04.png?w=1920&fm=webp)

+# section 2
 #  Build your project in Trello

 ## Create a board
 - From the team’s Workspace tab, click “Create new board” or click the plus button (+) in the Trello header directly to the left of your name, and select “Create Board”.